Scarlett Johansson: 2014–2020: Blockbuster films and critical acclaim

 Johansson played Motoko Kusanagi in Rupert Sanders's 2017 film adaptation of the Ghost in the Shell franchise.
-The film was praised for its visual style, acting, and cinematography, but was the subject of controversy for whitewashing the cast, particularly Johansson's character, a cyborg who was meant to hold the memories of a Japanese woman.
+The film was praised for its visual style, acting, and cinematography, but was the subject of controversy for whitewashing the cast, particularly Johansson's character, a cyborg meant to embody the memories of a Japanese woman.
 Responding to the backlash, the actress asserted she would never play a non-white character, but wanted to take the rare opportunity to star in a female-led franchise.
 Ghost in the Shell grossed $169.8 million worldwide against a production budget of $110 million.
-In March 2017, Johansson hosted Saturday Night Live for the fifth time, making her the 17th person and the fourth woman (Note: After Candice Bergen, Drew Barrymore, and former cast member Tina Fey.) to enter the NBC sketch comedy's prestigious Five-Timers Club.
+In March 2017, Johansson hosted Saturday Night Live for the fifth time, making her the seventeenth person and the fourth woman (Note: After Candice Bergen, Drew Barrymore, and former cast member Tina Fey.) to enter the NBC sketch comedy's prestigious Five-Timers Club.
 Johansson's next 2017 film was the comedy Rough Night, where she played Jess Thayer, one of the five friends—alongside Kate McKinnon, Jillian Bell, Ilana Glazer, and Zoë Kravitz—whose bachelorette party goes wrong after a male stripper dies.
 The film had a mixed critical reception and moderate box office returns.
 In 2018, Johansson voiced show dog Nutmeg in Wes Anderson's stop-motion animated film Isle of Dogs, released in March, and reprised her MCU role as Black Widow in Avengers: Infinity War, which followed the next month.
 Johansson was due to star in Rub & Tug, a biographical film in which she would have played Dante "Tex" Gill, a transgender man who operated a massage parlor and prostitution ring in the 1970s and 1980s.
 She dropped out of the project following backlash to the casting of a cisgender woman to play a transgender man.

-In 2019, Johansson once again reprised her role as Black Widow in Avengers: Endgame, which is the highest-grossing film of all time.
-She next starred in Noah Baumbach's Netflix film Marriage Story in which Adam Driver and she played a warring couple who file for divorce.
-Johansson found a connection with her character as she was amid her own divorce proceedings at the time.
-Peter Bradshaw of The Guardian commended her "brilliantly textured" performance in it.
+In 2019, Johansson reprised her role as Black Widow in Avengers: Endgame, the second-highest-grossing film of all time.
+She then starred in Noah Baumbach's Netflix film Marriage Story, in which she and Adam Driver played a warring couple who file for divorce.
+Johansson found a connection with her character because she was in the midst of her own divorce proceedings at the time.
+Peter Bradshaw of The Guardian commended her "brilliantly textured" performance.
 She also took on the supporting role of a young boy's mother who shelters a Jewish girl in Nazi Germany in Taika Waititi's satire Jojo Rabbit.
 Waititi modeled the character on his own mother and cast Johansson to provide her a rare opportunity to perform comedy.
 The film received polarized reviews, but Stephanie Zacharek labeled her the "lustrous soul of the movie".
 Johansson received her first two Academy Award nominations, for Best Actress and Best Supporting Actress for her performances in Marriage Story and Jojo Rabbit, respectively, becoming the twelfth performer to be nominated for two Oscars in the same year.
 She also received two BAFTA nominations for these films and a Golden Globe nomination for the former.